MarkDekker/CarND-Traffic-Sign-Classifier-Project/project_writeup.md

 The data was already pre-processed into an easy-to-handle format as a numpy array of 32x32 pixel images with 3 colour channels.

-In total there are 43 different sign classes, each of which is represented in the training, validation and test sets respectively.
+In total, there are 43 different sign classes, each of which is represented in the training, validation and test sets respectively.

 Below is a sample of the images contained in the data set: